folio-org/rfcs/text/0000-pub-sub.md

 ### Requirements
 #### Functional Requirements
 - A business module (back-end) can define a set of events it can send (publish).
-It can also declare the receive (subscribe to).
+It can also declare and receive (subscribe to) event of different types.

 - An “Event Descriptor” must be provided to define new event types.
   1. The event definition produces a unique “Event Type”